-On each floor the data acquisition, control and power distributions systems are housed in a pressure resistant vessel, the Floor Module POD (Protective Oceanic Device), which is fitted in the middle of the floor mechanical structure.
+On each floor the data acquisition, control and power distributions systems are housed in a pressure resistant vessel, the Floor Module POD (Protective Oceanic Device), ig. / Schemates of the noor syster which is fitted in the middle of the floor mechanical structure.